Azure/azure-api-management-devops-resource-kit/FAQ.md

 ### Your example is hosted in a public repo on Github, what if I want to use a private repo?
 Check out this [article](https://blog.eldert.net/api-management-ci-cd-using-arm-templates-linked-template/), if you use a private repo, you can add a step in your build pipeline to copy the linked templates to a blob container and access the files with a SAS token.

+### How do I deploy all configurations versus just deploy an API?
+In our example, each template can be deployed individually.
+You can also use the master template, which ties everything together, to deploy all templates.